 Welcome to Parrot Class!

 We are a mixed Key Stage 2 class.
-In our class, we have two adults; our teacher is Miss Summers and Mrs Shoemark is our fantastic teaching assistant.
+In our class, we have two adults; our teacher is Miss Summers and Miss Shoemark is our fantastic teaching assistant.
 We are a friendly, hard working class who love working and learning together!

 Week Beginning 5th October 2020